 - Pool cleaners that rely solely on a pool’s filter system to grab debris can clog and wear out the pool’s filter.
 To prevent this you will always need to clean your pool’s filter, which may be inconvenient.

-So, how do robotic pool cleaners work?
-Hopefully, you are now confident and understand a little more about what a robotic pool cleaner does and if it would be the right choice for you.
+Hopefully, you are now confident and understand a little more about what an automatic pool cleaner does and if it would be the right choice for you.

 While it will certainly help you keep your pool clean, it will not completely remove the need for human effort.

-While it is certainly a large investment, I think you would find almost everyone who has taken the plunge and bought one, are happy with their investments.
+While it is certainly a large investment, I think you would find almost any pool owner who has taken the plunge and bought one, are happy with their investments.